-Broken bones was a common type of injury for soldiers during sieges.
+Broken bones were a common type of injury for soldiers during sieges.
 Sieges typically involved many soldiers scaling the walls of a hostile castle and of these, many would fall to have their bones broken.
-Medieval physicians would then heal such bone breakage by attempting to realign the bone along its natural position or as closely as possible and then hold it there with the aid of a plaster mold.
-Medieval plaster mold were often made by using egg whites and flour and were aimed at immobilising the bone so that it could recoup at its original position.
+Medieval physicians would then heal such bone breakage by attempting to realign the bone along with its natural position or as close as possible and then hold it there with the aid of a plaster mold.
+Medieval plaster molds were often made by using egg whites and flour and were aimed at immobilizing the bone so that it could recoup at its original position.

 Mental disorders were directly tied with superstitions and religious beliefs during the medieval period.
-It was believed that person with mental disorder was plagued by a demon or some other supernatural force.
-Alternatively, some physicians held mental disorders such as depression or schizophrenia a result of the imbalance in body fluids, specifically an excess of black bike.
+It was believed that a person with a mental disorder was plagued by a demon or some other supernatural force.
+Alternatively, some physicians held mental disorders such as depression or schizophrenia as a result of the imbalance in body fluids, specifically an excess of black bile.

-Consequently, a range of remedies were applied in order to quell the supernatural cause.
-One popular cure was to recommend the patient to make a pilgrimage to a saint’s shrine and spend a day or more there.
-Other methods involved exorcism, a specific type of skull surgery called trephining, bloodletting, the use of laxatives and emetics.
+Consequently, a range of remedies was applied in order to quell the supernatural cause.
+One popular cure was to recommend the patient make a pilgrimage to a saint’s shrine and spend a day or more there.
+Other methods involved exorcism, a specific type of skull surgery called trephining, bloodletting, the use of laxatives, and emetics.

 Herbs were a popular cure for a variety of ailments during the medieval ages.
 They tied in with the medieval belief of the balance of fluids in the body.
 Medieval use of herbs borrowed significantly from the pre-Christian pagan cultures of Europe which extensively used herbal cures.

 By the high middle ages, herbs were popularly used by monasteries to treat different illnesses.
-However, herbal cures were mostly applicable in the case of internal diseases such as headache, depression and tuberculosis.
+However, herbal cures were mostly applicable in the case of internal diseases such as headaches, depression, and tuberculosis.
 Although herbs were also used to treat external wounds, they were scarcely effective in healing such wounds.